ItsAlxl/sbox-neverspace/README.md

 The code is released under the [MIT license](LICENSE), which is a permissive license.
 Here's the [TLDR](https://www.tldrlegal.com/license/mit-license).

 ## Issues
 There are few issues and hacky workarounds present.
-You should be aware of these if you intend to reuse some of the code here.
+You should be aware of these if you intend to reuse any of the code.

 ### AfterUI
 This is a really, really bad one.
 [Look at it](code/ForceAfterUI.cs), it's bad.
 I'm sorry.

 Neverspace forces **all ModelRenderers** to set the After UI render flag.
 It does this *every frame*, which is completely unnecessary, but it was the easiest way for me to guarantee that it gets set for every ModelRenderer.

 So why did I do this?
 Well, at the time of writing, s&box has a bug that affects the color of unlit materials.
-This mean that a portal would be significantly darker than the objects it was depicting (the stuff on the other side of the portal).
+This means that a portal would be significantly darker than the objects it was depicting (the stuff on the other side of the portal).
 As a result, the portal looked out of place and the user would see a very noticeable jump in brightness when passing through a portal.

 Weirdly, this problem doesn't occur if the portals are set to render After UI - but then they render on top of everything else, including other stuff in 3D, which is no good.
 So if the only way to get portals to look right was making them render After UI, then *everything* had to render After UI.